Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Please help KenRockwell..com

-July 2009 More Nikon Reviews Nikon FX Dream Team
+March 2018 Nikon Reviews Nikon Lenses Nikon FX Dream Team

 Introduction top

-We're in luck, since some of these few DX lenses made by Nikon just happen to be exactly what we need for shooting anything with DX cameras.
+Just a few inexpensive DX lenses just happen to be exactly what we need for shooting anything with DX cameras.

-You're far better off spending your money on these Dream Team lenses and a D40 than throwing money away on fancier cameras.
+You're far better off spending your money on these Dream Team lenses and a D3300 than throwing limited money away on fancier cameras.

 Basics top